-Social work is a profession committed to working with individuals, families, groups, organizations, and the community to help people maximize their well-being and to help resolve, minimize, or prevent problems-in-living.
-Sacred Heart University’s Social Work Program consists of individualized learning, close faculty contact and advisement, and a highly personal focus.
-Students study Social Welfare Policy and Services, Human Behavior in the Social Environment, Social Work Practice, Cultural Competency and Diversity, Junior and Senior Field Practicum and Seminar, and Research Methods.
-Students spend three semesters (600 hours) in field agencies as social work interns, learning practice skills under the supervision of professional social workers.
+Social work is a profession committed to working with individuals, families, groups, organizations, and the community to maximize well-being and to help resolve, minimize, or prevent problems in living.
+Sacred Heart University’s Social Work Programs consist of individualized learning, close faculty contact and advisement, and a highly personal focus.

 Social Workers practice in a variety of settings such as, schools, hospitals, mental health clinics, substance abuse and rehabilitation agencies, juvenile and adult probation, and many other public and private agencies.
 For more information about careers in social work, visit the National Association of Social Workers website.

 Social Work Programs Available:

 SHU Partners with Western Connecticut Health Network to Support Improved Outcomes for High-Risk Patients

 Sacred Heart University has forged a partnership with Western Connecticut Health Network (WCHN) who, along with other health care agencies and community service providers, is focused on using a team-based approach to partner with high risk patients and improve their health care access and outcomes.
 The collaboration has resulted in an interprofessional student “health-care hotspotting” program—essentially a data-driven process to identify high needs patients who could benefit from more active outreach to engage them in their healthcare, supported by student teams.

 Sacred Heart University has awarded tenure to nine faculty members, seven of whom also earned promotions.
 In addition, seven additional members were promoted.